 At the base camp, the valley splits.
 The left side heads toward Urus and Tocllaraju, while the right goes towards Ishinca and Ranrapalca.
 Leaving base camp, follow the stream up and left between the wall of the main valley (on your left) and the moraine (on your right).
 The path here meanders throw brush and is generally easy to follow as it is well traveled.
 Eventually, the path takes a left turn, following cairns through switchbacks up the steep valley wall.
 Nearing the top of the ridge, the approach trends to the right towards a rocky outcropping that sits in front of the mountain.

 Getting to the ridge almost always requires a short, but nearly vertical ice step across a large bergschrund.
 Once on the ridge, make your way up the slopes toward the summit pyramid.
 A series of two bergschrunds guard the final summit pyramid and can prove difficult to cross.
 These are not to be overlooked and have turned around many parties.
 They are the reason the route as given a D- rating, despite the rest of the climbing being PD or AD.
 It is best to get an early start as the rising sun softens the snow here, which can be unconsolidated and sugary.
-The ~55-degree slope can be ascended in two short pitches.
+The ~55-degree slope can be ascended in two long pitches.
 The summit is typically reached in 4-7 hours from high camp, depending on the camp chosen.
 Also see the main page for Tocllaraju, as the author has a great route description for the NW ridge route there too.

 Tourism and climbing is a huge part of the local economy.
 At the same time the Cordillera Blanca is a true gem.
 Please hold yourself and those around you to the highest standard of mountain ethics.
 Maintaining a positive relationship between climbers, locals, and park officials is critical to maintaining open access that benefits everyone.